-TERMITE is an R (R Core Team, 2016) script for the reduction of LA-ICPMS data, which can reduce both spot and line scan measurements (Mischel et al., 2017).
+TERMITE is an R (R Core Team, 2016) script for the reduction of LA-ICPMS data developed by Mischel et al. (2017).
+It can be used to reduce both spot and line scan measurements.
+The revised version TERMITE 2.0 (Rupprecht et al. 2019) provides a user interface (=UI) for much easier data handling compared to the previous version.
 TERMITE is particularly useful for samples that are homogeneous with respect to their major element composition (in particular for the element used as an internal standard) and when many measurements are performed using the same analytical parameters.
 In this case, data evaluation using TERMITE is much faster than with all other available software, and the concentrations of more than 100 single spot measurements can be calculated in less than a minute.

 Installation of R

-Prior to the application of TERMITE, you need to download and install R on your computer.
+The open source software R is required to use TERMITE (we recommend using R-Studio to benefit from all interactive features of the UI.
 In case of any problems during the installation, please use the extensive documentation provided on the official website.

 Application of TERMITE

-- The file “step_by_step_instructions_TERMITE.pdf” provides detailed instructions how to run the script.
+- The file “Introduction.pdf” provides detailed instructions how to run the script.